SanjayShetty01/PredictingOpeningPriceNifty50/README.md

 #### 1. Getting and Cleaning the Data.

 As with any data dataset, finding a raw data ready for analysis is never the case.
 And our datsets are no expection!
 So, we would start with News Headlines dataset.
 The required news headlines data is download from the above website and loaded for cleaning.
 The News data consisted of fewer data misplacement.
 Very few of 'Date_Time' consisted of the links or the News headlines.
-Cleaning of the same is done in the `put the script here` script.
+Cleaning of the same is done in the `[Preprocessing_Newsheadline_data.py](https://github.com/SanjayShetty01/PredictingOpeningPriceNifty50/blob/main/Preprocessing_Newsheadline_data.py)` script.

 As mentioned earlier for stock prices, we would be using `yfinance` to load all the required stock prices.
 So what are the data that interest us?
 Before we look into the required data, let's talk about what we would require to build the model.
 It would be needing the move the US market, the Japanese market and the Indian Market.